opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

      .. note:: Ctrl-click (PC) or Cmd-click (Mac) operations are not allowed in **Whole Level** modes (see above).

     - **Thickness**, click the double arrow-head at the bottom right corner of the selection and drag up to increase the thickness of selected lines, down to decrease it.
-This is available for Toonz vector drawings only.
+This option is available for Toonz Vector drawings only.

-    - **Move**, click and drag the inside of the raster selection, or any selected vector of a vector selection, to move it; by pressing the Shift key while dragging, the movement will be constrained on the horizontal or vertical direction.

-     .. note:: The Arrow keys can be used as well to move the selection one pixel right, left, up or down; if they are used while pressing the Shift key, the movement size will be ten pixels.

-    - **Apply transformation**, click outside the selection to apply the transformation.
+To apply the transformations you can click outside the selection.

 .. note:: As you roll over the handles, the cursor changes shape to indicate the operations you may perform.

 Selections can also be Cut, Copied, Pasted and Deleted by using the relevant command in the Edit menu.
-Cut or copy and paste also works from one drawing to another, or to a new one.
+Cut or Copy and Paste also work from one drawing to another, or onto a new one.
 This allows you to copy or move a section of a drawing to another drawing, or split a drawing into several ones.

-When a drawing in a Toonz level, or a section of it, is pasted to another one, the colors of the pasted drawing are added to the palette of the target level, unless the same colors are already available in the palette.
+When a drawing in a Toonz level, or a section of it is pasted to another one, the Styles of the pasted drawing are added to the palette of the target level, unless the same Styles are already available in the palette.

-.. note:: The vector strokes selection can also be used to change the style of the selected strokes by choosing it in the palette, or by creating a new style.
+.. note:: The selection can also be used to change the Style of vector strokes by choosing it in the palette, or by creating a new Style while selected.
 See  :ref:`Editing Styles <editing_styles>`  .

 .. tip:: **To edit the drawing savebox:**